Last updated: October 21, 2014

 - Narrative: 4 (ave: 3.51) (addresses authentic assessment that leads to understanding about student learning and gaps to be addressed)

 - 5: 90+% of all courses, programs (certificates and degrees), and student services have undergone SLO assessment.
 Reports filed.
-Quality verified.
+Quality verified through institutionalized processes.

 There is widespread institutional dialogue about the results of assessment and identification of gaps.